trailofbits/algo/docs/deploy-to-ubuntu.md

 ./algo
 ```

-**Warning**: If you run Algo on your existing server, the iptables rules will be overwritten.
+**Warning**: Algo is intended to be run on a standalone server.
+If you run Algo on your existing server, the iptables rules will be overwritten.
 If you don't want to overwrite the rules, you must deploy via `ansible-playbook` and skip the `iptables` tag as described in [deploy-from-ansible.md](deploy-from-ansible.md).
+Other changes are also made, which can break other services running on your server (web, mail, etc.)